lepidus/dataversePlugin/README.md

 We are implementing this plugin for OPS and OJS 3.3 (or higher) for SciELO Brasil.

-It is a work in progress, and we do not have an estimate to finish it.
+It is a work in progress, the current version is a MVP for OPS only.

 ## Compatibility